Karim Nagi: Multi-dimensional performer

-Karim Nagi is widely known for his vibrant and energetic performances.
-He integrates his skills as musician, dancer and DJ to make his shows unique and exciting.
+Nagi integrates dance and DJ into his musical performances.
 His signature Turbo Tabla performances involve energetic dancing while playing the tabla, untraditionally strapped over his shoulder.
 His technique for the tabla strap developed in the context of teaching Dabka and is a well-kept secret.

 He is also well known for his ambidextrous approach to playing the Sagat and ability to accompany his own dancing with his musical skill on the instrument.

 In addition, he will sometimes break the group tradition of Dabka by performing lively solos.

 Musician

 While a pioneer in modernizing Arab music, Karim Nagi is also a purist: "Old-Style tradition Arabic music still crushes my soul.
 It is my first love.
 It is the only style of music that consistently blisses me."